Inovaflex/Label-Sync/README.md

 # Label-Sync

-Keeps entity labels in sync with their device labels when the device has a specific label (default: "sync").
+Keeps entity (light. and/or switch. domains) labels in sync with their device labels when the device has a specific label (default: "sync").
 Adds missing labels and removes labels that no longer exist on the device.

 # Install